mzattera/v4j/docs/003/index.md

   However, it can be that these similarities reflect a different technique (or variations of the same technique) used to create the parchments.
 This technique could be either a proper cypher or a way to produce "random" text.

-- As the above grouping reflects a similar distribution of terms in the text, no matter what was the cause, these differences should be kept in mind when performing statistical analysis of the text or when trying to decipher it.
+- As the above grouping reflects a similar distribution of word types in the text, no matter what was the cause, these differences should be kept in mind when performing statistical analysis of the text or when trying to decipher it.

   For this reason, v4j library provides means to classify pages accordingly to above considerations, the resulting clusters are shown below[{5}](#Note5)